QubesOS/qubes-doc/project-security/verifying-signatures.md

 There are several possibilities:
-- You don't have the [Qubes Master Signing
+- You don't have the [Qubes Master Signing Key](#how-to-import-and-authenticate-the-qubes-master-signing-key).
-  Key (QMSK)](#how-to-import-and-authenticate-the-qubes-master-signing-key).
-- You have [not set the trust level of the QMSK correctly.](#how-to-import-and-authenticate-the-qubes-master-signing-key)
+- You have [not set the Qubes Master Signing Key's trust level correctly.](#how-to-import-and-authenticate-the-qubes-master-signing-key)
-- In the case of a key that is not directly signed by the QMSK, you have [not set that key's trust level correctly.](#how-to-verify-signatures-on-git-repository-tags-and-commits)
+- In the case of a key that is not directly signed by the Qubes Master Signing Key, you have [not set that key's trust level correctly.](#how-to-verify-signatures-on-git-repository-tags-and-commits)

 ### Why am I getting "X signature not checked due to a missing key"?